andcoa/WebLoginBruteForce/README.md

 - **Python 3**: Core language used for scripting the attack logic.
 - **Requests**: Python HTTP library to submit POST login attempts.
-- **Linux CLI**: Environment for script execution and managing password files.
+- **Kali Linux CLI**: Environment for script execution and managing password files.

 ## Steps